Introduction to High-Performance Computing

 Solution

-[yourUsername@mahuika ~]$ nano example-job.sh
+[yourUsername@mahuika ~]$ nano example_job.sh

-[yourUsername@mahuika ~]$ cat example-job.sh
+[yourUsername@mahuika ~]$ cat example_job.sh

 #!/bin/bash -e